dhingl/java-interview-questions/README.md

 23. explain micro service architecture, explain how request comes to micro service.

 24. what is indexing
-comparator comparable
+25.comparator comparable
-how to define beans in spring boot if beans are get at two deferent loactions what will be there hashcode removing from enhanced for loop, difference in list iterartor and iterator hashcode of set if 2 same objects are added in set what will be its size curdrepository and jparesposity defeince in them diff in @enity and @table
+26. how to define beans in spring boot
+27. HashCode of 2 differnt autowired same bean in springboot if beans are get at two deferent loactions what will be there hashcode 28 removing from enhanced for loop, difference in list iterartor and iterator 29 hashcode of set  if 2 same objects are added in set what will be its size 30 curdrepository and jparesposity defeince in them
+31 diff in @enity and @table

-how to define thread using runnable lambda expression Convert list in to map asked in 2 interviewsa
+32 how to define thread using runnable lambda expression 33 Convert list in to map asked in 2 interviewsa

-try {
+ 34 try {
 }catch(Exception e)
 {
 }catch(Arthiemetic e)